 Diversify and Contribute

 Your best bet, rather than being concerned about the cap, is to diversify your contributions and work hard to approach the maximum allotment.
 Remember, by contributing to multiple plans, you can put in up to $55,000 per year, which represents a substantial savings by the time you reach retirement age.

 If you need help with determining 401(k) contribution limits, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.